... in the beginning

 “Before the Zero Waste Zones we had an 8-yard dumpster that was pulled three times per week.
 Our trash is now viewed as a raw material and collected by either a recycling or composting company.
 By following the ZWZ Criteria, ECCO no longer requires a dumpster.
 We are excited to be Atlanta’s first dumpster-free restaurant!

-Chef Ahmad at Affairs
+Chef Ahmad at Affairs demonstrating practices in place |

 For the ZWZ-Off-Premises Catering Champion Patrick Cuccaro, Affairs to Remember General Manager, ZWZ participation represented a branding opportunity as Atlanta's Greenest Caterer and proved a strong revenue generator.
 In Patrick's words: